 - Desire & passion: A sincere commitment to promoting well-being and personal growth among subscribers, as well as an intricate knowledge of your niche.

-Health and wellness subscription example: Kinstretch with Beard
+Example: Kinstretch with Beard

 Kinstretch with Beard is a platform dedicated to helping its subscribers keep their joints and mobility in tip-top condition with a form of strengthening called Kinstretch.
-The platform offers over 200 videos and 100 pre-made programs for his audience to work through.

 10. Software as a Service (SaaS) subscriptions